alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 |---|
 |2883764|

-Let's check it by subtract the original number of rows with number of duplicated rows: 2887199 - 3435 = 2883764.
+Let's check it by subtract the original number of rows with number of duplicate rows: 2887199 - 3435 = 2883764.
 It's correct!
 Let's move to next section.

-## Drop Irrelevant Column
+## Drop Irrelevant Column <a name=irrelevant_columns></a>
 We will drop these columns: ageclass, birthyearclass, and weightclasskg, because the information from those columns already included in another column.

 ```sql